-Residential development proposals, including on allocated sites, must demonstrate that suitable school places are available at Roche Village school to accommodate any increased need generated by that residential development, and if necessary make a suitable contribution to meeting any unmet need for school places.
+Residential development proposals, including on allocated sites, must demonstrate that suitable school places are available at Roche Village School to accommodate any increased need generated by that residential development, and, if necessary make a suitable contribution to create sufficient capacity within existing schools to accommodate the need generated by the development.

 A substantial level of concern was expressed throughout the Neighbourhood Plan consultations about the shortage of places at Roche School.
-Rapid development in the village, much of it near the school, has led to siblings of pupils already at the school but who live on the northern side of the village in less proximity to the school, being unable to secure places and therefore having to be taxied to other schools in the area.
-Currently the school limits classes to 30 (to support its successful turnaround from special measures over the last few years), with one class per academic year.
+Rapid development in the Village, much of it near the School, has led to siblings of pupils already at the School but who live on the northern side of the Village (a little further from the school that the recently developed housing), being unable to secure places and therefore having to be taxied to other schools in the area.
+Currently the School limits classes to 30 (to support its successful turnaround from special measure over the last few years), with one class per academic year.

-The school could consider larger class sizes, but development on the scale proposed in the local plan could still lead to capacity being exceeded.
+The School could consider larger class sizes, but development on the scale proposed in the draft Cornwall Local Plan could still lead to capacity being exceeded.
 There is space to potentially add class rooms, and this could address the issue of meeting rising needs caused by further development.
 It is also possible that recent rapid housing growth has caused a 'bump' in pupil numbers that may subside.
 It was clear however that the community is concerned that further development should not prejudice places for local children and therefore the impact of further development on the need for school places at Roche School would need to be assessed, and a suitable contribution secured to meeting any unmet need for school places.

-In the consultation exercise respondents noted that if more homes are needed to secure a bypass (policies B1 and B2), 87% consider that there must also be a plan for more places at the school.
+In the consultation exercise respondents noted that if more homes are needed to secure a bypass (policies B1 and B2), 87% consider that there must also be a plan for places at the school to meet the needs arising from such development.